benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 path is rough and you may have to take some detours.
 However, it is *so* worth it.

-My emotional state is a lot more resilient than it used to be.
+My emotional state is now a lot more resilient than it used to be.
 I used to fall into depressive moods for days or weeks at a time when something disturbed me.
 Now I bounce back in an hour or two.
 I don't get upset as easily.
 I'm less anxious generally.